Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 That's exactly right.

-Like you, you should be put in prison forever if you are withholding information so that you can get a vaccine to you know give uh billions of dollars to your campaign contra contributors, whereas you could be saving lives in that moment with almost free uh medication, which is ever present.
+Like you, you should be put in prison forever if you are withholding information so that you can get a vaccine to give billions of dollars to your campaign contributors, whereas you could be saving lives in that moment with almost free medication, which is ever present.

-It's it's produced in like a thousand or uh a hundred countries across the globe because it's it's out of patent, as you said.
+It's produced in like a thousand or a hundred countries across the globe because it's out of patent, as you said.

-It's they I've uh the the doctor that did the research on this, he he did a study on it, and he's like, This is as good as the vaccine.
+The doctor that did the research on this, he did a study on it and he's like, this is as good as the vaccine.

 I forget his name, but he's gray hair, kind of handsome guy older.